-Board Records Intent Applicable Indicator Required for Compliance 1.
-Mission Statement, Service Principles, Statement of Rights 🛕 Orientation, as used in To all service agencies.
-Review Board Records A letter and/or Each service agency shall conduct a mandatory orientation to its mission statement, service principles and statement of rights with its new members of its board of directors.
-(O.Reg.299/10, 4(2)(b)) the regulation, means a higher-level overview of a subject matter that promotes awareness and understanding.
+Board Records Intent Applicable Indicator Required for Compliance Board Records 1.
+Mission Statement, Service Principles, Statement of Rights ▲ Each service agency shall conduct a mandatory orientation to its mission statement, service principles and statement of rights with its new members of its board of directors.
+(O.Reg.299/10, 4(2)(b)) Intent Orientation, as used in the regulation, means a higher-level overview of a subject matter that promotes awareness and understanding.
 This may be done through an oral presentation, video, or reading materials.
-This is often the level of information that members of the board of directors need to fulfill their organizational oversight responsibilities. to ensure that the service agency conducts a mandatory orientation to its mission statement, service principles and statement of rights with its new members of its board of directors.
-Confirmation of orientation completed within last 12 months, example: Orientation Checklist/Package Acknowledgement Forms Board Meetings Meeting Minutes documentation confirming completion of corrective action.
+This is often the level of information that members of the board of directors need to fulfill their organizational oversight responsibilities.
+Applicable To all service agencies.
+IndicatorReview Board Records to ensure that the service agency conducts a mandatory orientation to its mission statement, service principles and statement of rights with its new members of its board of directors.Confirmation of orientation completed within last 12 months, example: • Orientation Checklist/ Package Required for Compliance Acknowledgement Forms Board Meetings Meeting Minutes

-2. Mission Statement, Service Principles, Statement of Rights, Annual Review Each service agency shall ensure that its board of directors conducts an annual review of its mission statement, service principles and statement of rights, which shall include updating as necessary.
-(O.Reg.299/10, 4(2)(c)) To ensure mission statement, service principles and statemer rights are reviewed ann to assess their effective and updated as needed.
-The intent of the annual requirement is that they completed annually e.g. 2011, 2012 and 2013. ually ness l. are Annual refresher should be completed within 12 months of the last completion date.
+Board Records Intent Applicable Indicator Required for Compliance 2.
+Mission Statement, Service Principles, Statement of Rights, Annual Review Each service agency shall ensure that its board of directors conducts an annual review of its mission statement, service principles and statement of rights, which shall include updating as necessary.
+(O.Reg.299/10, 4(2)(c)) To ensure mission statement, service principles and statement of rights are reviewed annually to assess their effectiveness and updated as needed.
+The intent of the annual requirement is that they are completed annually e.g. 2011, 2012 and 2013.
+To all service agencies.
+Annual refresher should be completed within 12 months of the last completion date.
 Review Board Records to ensure that the board of directors conducts an annual review of the mission statement, service principles and statement of rights, which shall include updating as necessary.
-Confirmation of annual review completed within last 12 months: Board Meeting Minutes Annual Acknowledgement For compliance, must be completed in consecutive A letter and/or documentation confirming completion of corrective action.
+Confirmation of annual review completed within last 12 months: • Board Meeting Minutes • Annual Acknowledgement For compliance, must be completed in consecutive years.
+A letter and/or documentation confirming completion of corrective action.

 Board Records Intent Applicable Indicator Required for Compliance 3.
 Mission Statement, Service Principles, Statement of Rights, Review Dates Each service agency shall record the dates of all orientations, refreshers and reviews conducted under clauses (b) and (c).
 (O.Reg.299/10, 4(2)(d)) To all service agencies.
-Review Board Records to ensure the Service agency records the dates for: • orientation to the mission statement, service principles and statement of rights • annual refresher • Annual review by the board of directors of the mission statement, service principles and statement of rights, which shall include updating as necessary.
+Review Board Records to ensure the Service agency records the dates for: orientation to the mission statement, service principles and statement of rights annual refresher Annual review by the board of directors of the mission statement, service principles and statement of rights, which shall include updating as necessary.
 A letter and/or documentation confirming completion of corrective action.

 Board Records Intent Applicable Indicator Required for Compliance 4.
-Financial Records, Annual Review Report The service agency shall ensure books of accounts and financial records prepared and maintained in accordance with subsection (2) are independently reviewed by a third party annually; the independent review shall include a report to the board of directors.
+Financial Records, Annual Review Report 🔺 The service agency shall ensure books of accounts and financial records prepared and maintained in accordance with subsection (2) are independently reviewed by a third party annually; the independent review shall include a report to the board of directors.
 (O.Reg.299/10, 6(3)) The intent of the annual requirement is that they are completed annually e.g. 2011, 2012 and 2013.
 To all service agencies.
-Annual review should be completed within 12 months of the last completion date Evidence may include: Board Meeting Minutes Independent financial review report For compliance, must be completed in consecutive years.
+Annual review should be completed within 12 months of the last completion date Evidence may include: • Board Meeting Minutes • Independent financial review report For compliance, must be completed in consecutive years.
 A letter and/or documentation confirming completion of corrective action.